4ms/stm32mp1-baremetal/README.md

 export PATH="/usr/local/opt/gnu-sed/libexec/gnubin:$PATH"`  ##or add it to your .zshrc/.bashrc
 ```

-## 2) Build and load U-boot:
+## 2) Build and load U-Boot:

-Build u-boot using the script.
+Build U-Boot using the script.
 The output will be in `third-party/u-boot/build/`:
 ```
 cd stm32mp1-baremetal
 scripts/build-u-boot.sh